-If it is determined that the conditions will allow for the safe arrival of staff and students, the Superintendent may authorize a two-hour delay in the start of the school day.
-This alternative to closing the schools permits greater flexibility in meeting the 180-day minimum session requirement for students set by the New York State Education Department.
+If it is determined that conditions will improve sufficiently to allow for the arrival of staff and students, the Superintendent may authorize a two-hour (or threehour) delay in the start of the school day.
+This alternative to closing schools permits greater flexibility in meeting the 183-day minimum session requirement.
+A delayed opening schedule means the following: